 This article is complete and utter rubbish!!!!
 The only reason I am sharing it is because it talks about the ridiculously high numbers of infants that are dying in the United States on the first day of life.
 The reason so many babies are dying in the U.S. is absolutely, unequivocally, a direct result of the violence being inflicted on them during hospital birth -- and also the violence being inflicted on them during technologically-managed "prenatal care."
-From repeated and unnecessary sonograms causing brain damage in unborn children, to induction, fetal heart monitors SCREWED INTO THEIR SKULLS, cytotec, pitocin, epidural, c-section, immediate clamping of the umbilical cord and theft of their cord blood, separation between mother and baby, neurotoxic vaccinations, circumcision, neonatal intensive care units, and much, much more -- it is AMAZING that any babies make it out alive!!!!
+From repeated and unnecessary sonograms causing brain damage in unborn children, to induction, fetal heart monitors SCREWED INTO THEIR HEADS, cytotec, pitocin, epidural, c-section, immediate clamping of the umbilical cord and theft of their cord blood, separation between mother and baby, neurotoxic vaccinations, circumcision, neonatal intensive care units, and much, much more -- it is AMAZING that any babies make it out alive!!!!
 The insanity of what we are doing knows no bounds, and yet these morons (or highly paid propagandists) claim that babies are dying because they are being born preterm!

 I have a great idea!
 If you want babies to live, stop blasting them with sound frequencies that are so brutal, they feel an urgency to get themselves out of the womb to safety!!!
 If you want babies not to lose body heat, PUT THEM ON THEIR MOTHER'S BODY AND LEAVE THEM THERE -- SKIN TO SKIN -- with no hat, no swaddling, no incubator, and no interference!!!!
 If you want babies to have strong breathing at birth, then stop clamping their umbilical cord, stealing their cord blood, and cutting off their oxygen supply!!!!!